DL-GIT101/busReg_capstone/README.md

 - We recently graduated and continue this system for the requirements

+- This is a complete rework of the system

     This system allow business owners to register their business to get their permit online.
     By creating an account and input their information then submitting the required documents.